 - Balsamic Chicken Skillet

-What Kind of Chicken Can I Use?
+What Kind of Chicken Can I Use for Honey Mustard Chicken?

 I used boneless, skinless chicken thighs here because they are always juicy and tender, cook very quickly, and require the least amount of prep.
 You can also use boneless, skinless chicken breast, but you will want to pound them out to an even 1/2-inch thickness before browning in the skillet, which will add about 5 minutes to your prep time.
 Bone-in and skin-on cuts make excellent pan sauces, but they do require a much longer cook time, so they’re not ideal for this quick method.